FedericoCarboni/scarpet-docs/_functions/rand.md

 map(range(10), bool(rand(2))) => [false, false, true, false, false, false, true, false, true, false] map(range(10), str('%.1f',rand(_))) => [0.0, 0.4, 0.6, 1.9, 2.8, 3.8, 5.3, 2.2, 1.6, 5.6]
 ```

-## `reset_seed(seed)`

-Resets the sequence of the randomizer used by `rand` for this seed to its
-initial state.
-Returns a boolean value indicating if the given seed has been
-used or not.